-

-People almost always have palpitations and other symptoms of heart failure (for example, breathlessness, chest discomfort, and/or fainting).
+People almost always have awareness of heartbeats (palpitations) and other symptoms of heart failure (for example, shortness of breath, chest discomfort, and/or fainting).

 Electrocardiography is used to make the diagnosis.

-Drugs and procedures to destroy abnormal areas of the ventricles may be used, but usually an automatic implantable defibrillator is required.
+Medications and procedures to destroy abnormal areas of the ventricles may be used, but usually an automatic implantable cardioverter-defibrillator is required.

 (See also Overview of Abnormal Heart Rhythms.)

-Ventricular tachycardia may be thought of as a sequence of consecutive ventricular premature beats.
+The electrical current that begins each heartbeat originates in the heart’s pacemaker (called the sinus node or sinoatrial node), located in the top of the upper right heart chamber (right atrium).
+However, a heartbeat is sometimes triggered from one of the lower chambers of the heart, the ventricles.
+People may have only a few heartbeats triggered by the ventricles (ventricular premature beats), but sometimes people have a sequence of consecutive ventricular premature beats.
 Sometimes only a few such beats occur together, and then the heart returns to a normal rhythm.
 Ventricular tachycardia that lasts more than 30 seconds is called sustained ventricular tachycardia.

 Sustained ventricular tachycardia usually occurs in people with a structural heart disorder such as a heart attack, heart failure, or a cardiomyopathy.
 It is more common among older people.
 However, rarely, ventricular tachycardia develops in young people who do not have a structural heart disorder.
-Such young people may have a heart disorder called long QT syndrome, which can be inherited or caused by certain drugs.
-It can also be due to other rare inherited disorders such as the Brugada syndrome (a cardiac channelopathy).
+Such young people may have a heart disorder called long QT syndrome, which can be inherited or caused by certain medications.
+It can also be due to other rare inherited disorders such as cardiac channelopathies.

 People with ventricular tachycardia almost always have awareness of heart beats (palpitations).
 They may have weakness, light-headedness, and/or chest discomfort.

 Sustained ventricular tachycardia can be dangerous because the ventricles cannot fill adequately or pump blood normally.
 Blood pressure tends to fall, and heart failure follows.
-Sustained ventricular tachycardia is also dangerous because it can worsen until it becomes ventricular fibrillation—a form of cardiac arrest.
-Sometimes ventricular tachycardia causes few symptoms, even at rates of up to 200 beats per minute, but it may still be extremely dangerous.
+Sustained ventricular tachycardia is also dangerous because it can turn into ventricular fibrillation—a form of cardiac arrest.
+Because of this, even though short periods of ventricular tachycardia may cause few symptoms, even at rates of up to 200 beats per minute, is still extremely dangerous.

 Electrocardiography (ECG) is used to diagnose ventricular tachycardia and to help determine whether treatment is required.